AyushKapoor19/travel-agent-ai/README.md

   raise a configuration error rather than inventing results.
 Weather and photos need no key, so a shortlist still ranks on real climate and just carries no prices.
 - `SCRAPINGDOG_KEY` / `SERP_VENDOR` — optional alternative vendor for stays and fares.
 Fares are
-  one-way only and activities fall back to SerpApi; see `.env.example`.
+  one-way only and activities fall back to SerpApi, so a SerpApi key is still worth setting.
 - `TRAVEL_AGENT_MODEL` — optional, defaults to `gemini-3.6-flash`.
 - `TRAVEL_AGENT_FAST_MODEL` — optional, for interview questions and extraction where a reasoning pass only adds latency.
 Defaults to `gemini-flash-lite-latest`.